Hajjouz/github-stats/README.md

 # GitHub Contributions Checker

-Diagnostic tool to troubleshoot why your GitHub contributions are not showing up in your profile statistics, even though they appear in the contribution graph.
+A simple Python diagnostic tool to troubleshoot why your GitHub contributions are not showing up in your profile statistics, even though they appear in the contribution graph.

 ## 🎯 Problem This Solves